+Calculate your target heart rate for optimal exercising and aerobics fitness using our target heart rate calculator.
 Heart rate, or heart pulse, is defined as the speed of the heartbeat measured by the number of beats of the heart per unit of time, typically beats per minute (bpm).
 Heart rate is not a stable value and it increases or decreases in response to the body's need in a way to maintain an equilibrium (basal metabolic rate) between requirement and delivery of oxygen and nutrients.

 Monitoring your exercise intensity is the best way to get the most out of your cardio workouts.
 The target heart rate calculator below is one way to make sure you're working within your target heart rate zone, the most effective zone for improving your fitness and burning calories.
 You can use a heart rate monitor to track your heart rate during your workouts.
 If you don't have a heart rate monitor, take your pulse for 6 seconds, count how many times your heart beats and add a zero to get an estimate.

+Your heart rate is the number of heartbeats per unit of time, expressed as beats per minute, which can vary as your body's need for oxygen changes, such as during exercising or sleeping.
+Target heart rates let you measure your initial fitness level and monitor your progress in a fitness program.
 Your target heart rate zone is the range between 60% and 80% of your maximum heart rate.
 Working within this zone will provide you with the maximum health and fat-burning benefits from your cardiovascular activity.

 The Target Heart Rate (THR), or Training Heart Rate, is a desired range of heart rate reached during aerobic exercise which enables one's heart and lungs to receive the most benefit from a workout.
 This range varies based on one's physical condition, gender, and previous training.

-Heart Rate Zones for Exercising Chart:
+Heart Rate Zones for Exercising Chart

 The target heart rate calculator above uses calculations based on averages.
 It is highly recommended you exercise within 55 to 85 percent of your maximum heart rate for at least 20 to 30 minutes to get the best results from aerobic exercises.
 A few high blood pressure medications lower the maximum heart rate and thus the target zone rate.
 If you're taking such medicine, call your physician to find out if you need to use a lower target heart rate.
-View our Blood Pressure Chart

-The Target Heart Rate Formula for Calculations
+Target Heart Rate Formula Calculations